Skip to main content

 Need compact text versions of MIDIs.
 The problem with raw MIDI files is that they are binary, and not textual.
 The codebase does not support binary inputs as far as we know, and in any case, text is always much easier to inspect and work with.
 There are textual formats for MIDI, like hex encoding, and one can use generic binary → text encodings like Base64, but I was not too satisfied with them: when I tried them, they often blew up the character count greatly, and even 30k context would not be enough.

 ABC works well enough.
 Ironically, ABC turns out to be the answer!
 The ABC tools ship with midi2abc, which is the inverse of abc2midi, and while it warns that it is a lossy translator, after listening to a few dozen, I had to say that it does a good job overall.
 It also generates ABC files which are similar in size to the original MIDI files.
-(I figure that whatever midi2abc loses in having to potentially laboriously encode MIDI constructs, it makes up in being able to take shortcuts using ABC’s higher-level music constructs.)
+(I think that whatever midi2abc loses in having to potentially laboriously encode MIDI constructs, it makes up in being able to take shortcuts using ABC’s higher-level music constructs.)
 The weaknesses of midi2abc is that it: loses volume control, doesn’t work well on some rock tracks (drums/guitars are hollowed out), doesn’t successfully compile many MIDI files (leaving empty or extremely short ABC files), and there are occasional pathological examples (eg. one 44kb MIDI decompiled to a 3.4GB ABC file—some exponential blowup?).
 However, the first two are relatively minor, and the third can be tamed by simply dropping ABC output past 300kb (as hardly any non-pathological MIDI files compiled to >300kb).

 Data cleaning.
 In converting the files, we want to avoid excessive use of newlines (-bpol 999999), we want to delete various warnings or error lines, we want to filter comments starting with '^% '—which take up a ton of space and often are just lyrics—and then delete spaces in non-MIDI-directive (^%%) lines per the ‘spaceless’ model above.
 The shell pipeline: